CarlosFindley/MTNC/README.md

 # The Explorist

-The Explorist Apps helps users can find city history, city images, and top restaurants in the new city.
+The Explorist Apps helps users find city history, city images, and top restaurants in a city.

 ### Demo:  https://carlosfindley.github.io/MTNC/